 The DSGR Magazine has been given access to manuscripts in the Burton Historical Collection and has been transcribing these to appear in the magazine.
 These manuscripts have never been published before.
 Transcription projects can be done in your own home (you will receive electronic versions of the pages you are to transcribe) and then you type the information into MS Word or MS Excel depending on the type of information in agreement with the DSGR Magazine Editor.

 You probably have ancestors who came to Michigan at some point.
 Our feature "They Came to Michigan", which has been in the Magazine for nearly 50 years, needs contributions.
 These are "thumbnail sketches" of ancestors who came to Michigan before 1915.
 Here is an example:

 JOSEPH FRUMVELLER was born in Garrebourg, France, 11 November 1826, the son of Joseph Fromweiller and Genevieve Meguin; died Detroit, November 1855, buried Mt.
 Elliott Cemetery.
 He was a tinsmith.
 He married in St. Mary's Church, Detroit, 15 November 1848, MARY STOLL.
 They had three children, all born and died Detroit, buried in Mt.
 Elliott Cemetery, all surname FRUMVELLER: 1) Elizabeth, b.
 August 1849; d.
 July 1861.
 2) Anthony, b.
 1853 or 1854; d.
 3 May 1888.
 30 Joseph, b.
 1855, d.
 10 November 1874.

 Contact Our Editor

 - The Editor, will be happy to answer your questions and assist with your material.
-Please contact him at: Detroit Society for Genealogical Research Attn: Editor c/o Burton Historical Collection Detroit Public Library 5201 Woodward Avenue Detroit, MI 48202-4007 Or email him at email@example.com
+Please contact her at: Detroit Society for Genealogical Research Attn: Editor c/o Burton Historical Collection Detroit Public Library 5201 Woodward Avenue Detroit, MI 48202-4007 Or email her at firstname.lastname@example.org